 It’s always been a natural thing for me to write.

-I scribbled in margins while I was supposed to be taking notes in class.
+From middle school on, I scribbled in margins while I was supposed to be taking notes in class.
 I kept poetry notebooks in high school and college and ceremoniously burned them, thinking I was some modern-day Jim Morrison or something.

 I was an observer.
 I was quiet.
 I was often forgotten and got to hear more than I should.